kourosh7/openldap-server-on-docker/README.md

 <br/>

 ## To-Do:
-Make this K8s friendly so it can be easily deployed with a GitOps approach.
+Make this K8s friendly so it can be easily deployed with a GitOps approach. (fleet directory)